Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 At last, I must mention one incident that is not directly related to travel, but travel played a significant role in healing unbearable sorrow.
 His younger son was Shamindranath, a talented thirteen-year-old who had already written some beautiful poems.

 He went to his maternal uncle’s house at Munger during the holidays.
 There, he felt ill.
-After some days of suffering, suddenly, he passed away.
-Hearing this news, he went to Munger to do his son’s funeral work.
+After some days of suffering, he suddenly passed away.
+Hearing this news, he went to Munger to arrange his son’s funeral.

 After completing this work, he returned to Calcutta by train.
 He was absorbed in great sorrow and unbearable shock.
 It was a full moon night.
-He was looking through the window; suddenly, a thought came to his mind.
+He was looking out the window when suddenly a thought came to him.
 Nothing had changed.

 The mood was the same as before; the trees and the rivers were alike.
 The death of his son could not do any harm to the more fantastic world.
 So, why am I in deep sorrow?
 I must recover and take my role in the universe immediately.
 Gradually, he recovered and did his work attentively.
 Only this poet can write these immortal lines.